javaee-samples/javaee7-samples/README.md

 This workspace consists of Java EE 7 Samples.
 They are categorized in different directories, one for each JSR.

 I don't plan to write any formal documentation, read the code.
-[Java EE 7 Essentials](http://www.amazon.com/Java-EE-Essentials-Arun-Gupta/dp/1449370179/) refer to some of these samples and provide an extensive explanation.
+The [Java EE 7 Essentials](http://www.amazon.com/Java-EE-Essentials-Arun-Gupta/dp/1449370179/) book refer to some of these samples and provide an explanation.
 However if you are interested in adding javadocs, send a pull request.

 ## How to run ? ##